jomarcardoso/accessibility/articles/understanding-web-accessibility.md

 There is no way to simulate a mental disorder, but you can assess the general experience on your website using a heat map to identify areas where users may make mistakes.
 A/B tests and Likert scales can also be used to gather more information about the user experience on your website.

+### 2.4 Hearing deficiency

+The main consideration for this audience is on streaming websites and social media, especially for videos and songs.
+Similar to providing alternative text for graphics, subtitles are necessary for videos.
+Similarly, for songs commonly used on websites for teaching, especially languages, there must be a way to complete the course without relying on hearing.